y330/FragmentQR/README.md

 ____
 ## Getting started

-To get started, first familiarize yourself with the keyboard shortcuts.
-After selecting any text,
+- select text
-- ```Ctrl/⌘ + ⇧ + L```: copy the text fragment to your clipboard when selecting text
+- context menu --> "copy text fragment. next: open popup", which will copy a link to the selected text to your clipboard
-- ```Ctrl/⌘ + Q```: Open the extension popup
-- ```📋``` button to paste the text fragment link into the popup
+- open popup and paste into text area

-Now that you know the shortcuts, try selecting the ```boring text right here on your screen```, and then use the keyboard shortcut to copy a text fragment and paste the link in a new tab.

-If  your on a supported browser, you will see the text highlighted in yellow.
+Once someone opens the URL, they will be scrolled to the selected text which will be highlighted in yellow.

-Same thing goes for mobile, but just open the popup and do the shortcut to paste the url to generate a QR code.

 Currently, the feature of highlighting the text in yellow only work on Android in Chrome version 85+.
+May be available in beta or alpha versions of browsers on other platforms.

 ----

 ## Features

-+ Automatically Generate QR for current tab when opening extension popup
++ Automatically Generate QR for current tab's URL
 + Text box to edit QR code
 + Paste, copy and clear buttons
-+ Copy URL with text fragment from selected text and generate QR code for it
++ Copy URL with text fragment from selected text
-+ Light and dark themes
-+ QR code can be made larger
++ QR code generator
-+ Button to download QR as png
-+ Clean and attractive design + smooth animations

 ____